VUCA: Ambiguity

 Ambiguity refers to when the general meaning of something is unclear even when an appropriate amount of information is provided.
 Many get confused about the meaning of ambiguity.
 It is similar to the idea of uncertainty, but they have different factors.
 Uncertainty is when relevant information is unavailable and unknown, and ambiguity where relevant information is available but the overall meaning is still unknown.
 Both uncertainty and ambiguity exist in our culture today.
 Sociologists use ambiguity to determine how and why an answer has been developed.
 Sociologists focus on details such as if there was enough information present and if the subject had the full knowledge necessary to make a decision. and why did he/she come to their specific answer.

 Ambiguity is considered one of the leading causes of conflict within organizations.

 Ambiguity often prompts individuals to make assumptions, including those related to race, gender, sexual orientation, and even class stereotypes.
 When people possess some information but lack a complete answer, they tend to generate their own conclusions based on the available relevant information.
 For instance, as Bodenhausen notes, we may occasionally encounter individuals who possess a degree of androgyny, making it challenging to determine their gender.
 In such cases, brief exposure might lead to misclassifications based on gender-atypical features, such as very long hair on a man or very short hair on a woman.
 Ambiguity can result in premature categorizations, potentially leading to inaccurate conclusions due to the absence of crucial details.

 Sociologists suggest that ambiguity can fuel racial stereotypes and discrimination.
-In a South African study, white participants were shown images of racially mixed faces and asked to categorize them as European or African.
+In a South African study using white participants, people were shown images of racially mixed faces and asked to categorize them as European or African.
 Since all the participants were white, they struggled to classify these mixed-race faces as European and instead labeled them as African.
 This difficulty arose due to the ambiguity present in the images.
 The only information available to the participants was the subjects' skin tone and facial features.
-Despite having this information, the participants still couldn't confidently determine the ethnicity because the individuals didn't precisely resemble their own racial group.
+Despite having this information, the participants still could not confidently determine the ethnicity because the individuals did not precisely resemble their own racial group.

+Business applications

+Key aspects of business operations and managerial capabilities adopted for conducting business in a VUCA world include adaptability, resilience, vision, and the ability to make and stand by a decision.
+The company AstraZeneca's work to "optimise business operations in a VUCA world" won them a Chartered Institute of Procurement & Supply (CIPS) award in 2021 for the "best response to supply chain resilience in a crisis" (i.e. the global COVID-19 pandemic).